kasparnau/svg-to-jsx/README.md

 # SVG to JSX converter

-Simple & lightweight CLI utility tool for converting Adobe Illustrator's .svg export files into fully formatted React .jsx files.
+Lightweight CLI utility tool for converting Adobe Illustrator's .svg export files into formatted React .jsx components.

-⚡ Save up to 3 minutes of repetitive work per .svg file.
+⚡ Motivation: I rather spend an hour building a tool than spend 3 minutes per SVG file doing it manually.

 > [!WARNING]
-> This is only intended to be used with Adobe Illustrator's svg exports.
+> This is intended for use with Adobe Illustrator's raw svg exports.
-> There are no guarantees for it to work on any random .svg

 ## Usage